jd-coderepos/llms4subjects/gnd-howto/README.md

   </record>
 ```

+A file can be expected to contain over a million unique sachbegriff (or subject heading) records.
+A recent download contained 1,860,338 unique subject heading records.

 #### GND Sachbegriff Record Interpretation Guide -- How to read a GND Sachbegriff Record?

 A GND (Gemeinsame Normdatei) Sachbegriff record is a structured bibliographic record for ensuring consistency in cataloging across German-speaking libraries.
 Each part of the record holds specific data about the subject term: